ojomusi/Data-Analysis-Projects/README.md

 # Data Analysis Projects
 My projects showcasing data analysis and use of machine learning algorithms.

+**Iris Analysis**
+_November 2025 - December 2025_
+Examined the Iris dataset (Fisher) by analyzing the column distributions.
+Did ordinary least squares regression to predict the flower, performed principal component analysis (PCA) on the input columns, found correlation between sepal and petal measurements, and identified outliers.

+**Percent Body Fat Analysis**
+_November 2025 - December 2025_
+Examined the UCI Body Fat dataset with an exploratory data analysis on columns, their distributions and correlation.
+Selected 3 charts that depicted interesting relationships between body measurements and percent of body fat.
+Used 3 Sklearn regression models, Passive Aggressive Regressor, Huber Regressor, and RANSAC Regressor to plot Target vs. Predictions and find L2 and L1 Losses.
+Dived deeper into models using 5-fold cross-validation and standardization before ultimately picking RANSAC as the best of the three models for this dataset.

 **Continuous Manufacturing Mixing Process Optimization**

 _Feb 2025 - May 2025_